About BreastScreen WA

 The BreastScreen WA program provides free screening mammograms to asymptomatic women and specifically targets women aged 50 to 74 years, as the scientific evidence of benefit from screening mammography is greatest for women in this age group.
 However, all women 40 years or over are eligible to attend.

-Since March 1989 more than 1.8 million screening mammograms have been performed at a BreastScreen WA service and more than 10,500 breast cancers have been detected.
+Since March 1989 more than 2 million screening mammograms have been performed at a BreastScreen WA service.

 BreastScreen WA has eleven permanent screening clinics located at Bunbury, Cannington, Cockburn, David Jones Rose Clinic (Perth city store), Mandurah, Midland, Mirrabooka, Padbury, Perth City-Murray Street, Rockingham and Wanneroo.